-Criterion 1.
+- Criterion 1.
 Existing population(s) of the Drosophila digressa are identified and stabilized.
-The species should be represented by at least five stable to increasing populations distributed throughout the species' historical range or in otherwise suitable habitat.
+The species should be represented by at least five stable to increasing populations distributed throughout the species' historical range or in otherwise suitable habitat, as determined by surveys and research.
 For each population, a population index based on repeated surveys with consistent methodology must indicate stable to increasing indices over at least 5 consecutive years immediately prior to consideration of downlisting.
-Each critical habitat unit is occupied by at least one population.

-- Criterion 2.
-The species is in a successful captive rearing program, existing genetic diversity of the species is represented, and the population(s) are reproducing at a rate that can support translocation. - Criterion 3.
-Systematic surveys and evaluation over at least 10 years indicate each population site in Downlisting Criterion 1 includes viable populations of host plant species (Charpentiera spp., Ceodes brunoniana, Rockia sandwicensis, or other confirmed hosts) within the dispersal distance of Drosophila digressa. - Criterion 4.
-Within each of the population sites identified in Downlisting Criterion 1, the habitats are managed and afforded land protections to maximize long-term persistence of the species.

-Threats to host plants and the environment from invasive plants, plant diseases, ungulates, and fire have been eliminated or managed such that the microclimate (e.g., humidity, temperature, canopy cover) and the breeding resources of the picture-wing fly are not adversely affected and can support the life cycle of the species.
+All units of designated critical habitat unit must be occupied by at least one population. - Criterion 2.
+The species is in a captive-rearing program, existing genetic diversity of the species is represented, and the captive population(s) exhibit a positive growth rate that can support translocation. - Criterion 3.
+Research, surveys and evaluation over at least 10 years indicate each population site in Downlisting Criterion 1 includes viable populations of host-plant species (Charpentiera spp., Ceodes brunoniana, Rockia sandwicensis, or other confirmed hosts) within the dispersal distance of Drosophila digressa. - Criterion 4.
+Within each of the population sites identified in Downlisting Criterion 1, habitats are managed and afforded land protections to ensure long-term persistence of the species; threats to host plants and the environment from invasive plants, plant diseases, ungulates, and fire have been eliminated or managed such that the microclimate (e.g., humidy, temperature, canopy cover) and the breeding resources of Drosophila digressa are not adversely affected and can support the life cycle of the species.

 Criterion 5.
 All major threats to individuals and populations in Downlisting Criterion 1 are managed such that nonnative predators and competitors are absent, or predation and competition are unlikely to have significant long-term adverse impacts on picture-wing fly population indices.
 Monitoring and management plans are completed and implemented and measures are in place to prevent the introduction of new nonnative predators, competitors, disease, or other threats to the plant hosts and picture-wing fly populations in Downlisting Criterion 1.

-Delisting
+Delisting Criteria